risawitama/verbose-potato/README.md

-## "Hey, dad, did you get a haircut?"
-"No, I got them all cut."
+## How do you get two whales in a car?
+Start in England and drive West.